CamLovell/git-auth/README.md

 ```bash
 git-auth init
 ```

-If you are running it from the repository roots the command will be something like:
+If you built from source and are in the repository root the command will be something like:
 ```bash
 ./target/release/git-auth init
 ```
-Or refer to the tip above!
+(Or refer to the tip above!)

 Now just got about your work!
 When git needs permissions for some remote you will be prompted accordingly, no need to think about credentials anymore.